ARTIST BIO

 The variations in wool between sheep breeds contain biological differences that have masterfully adapted to their unique climates and with properties that are essential and incredibly beneficial to human flourishing.
 Celebrating this and showcasing wool as an extraordinary material through felt, embroidery, and crochet, my work challenges the viewer to confront the body and the material of our existence with a spirit of awe.
 Each work invites and is created by the irreplaceable human touch.

 My processes are ancient in tradition and rich in feminine heritage.
 Felt is the oldest known type of fabric and embroidery and crochet are both historically dominated by female makers.
 Enthralled by this heritage, the passage of time, and retention of memory - especially as I mother four sons - I employ time-intense processes, historical techniques, and traditional symbols.
 I reference sacred artworks, most notably Agnus Dei by Francisco de Zurbaran and the Adoration of the Mystic Lamb by Jan and Hubert van Eyck.
 Sheep have captured our attention and built sustainable economies for centuries.
 Yet, synthetic fibers and globalization have drastically impacted our relationship to the soft goods that make up our daily lives and the living creatures - both human and natural - that bring them to us.
-I aim to disrupt this lack of awarness through beauty, intricacy, and texture.
+I aim to disrupt this lack of awareness through beauty, intricacy, and texture.

 CURRICULUM VITAE (CV)